 Investments in subsidiaries are measured in the parent company's financial statements at cost price.
 If there is an indication of impairment, the recoverable amount of the asset is calculated.
-The recoverable amount is the highest of the fair value or value in use.
+The recoverable amount is the highest of fair value or value in use.

-The carrying amount for investments in subsidiaries amounts to €6,145k as at 31st December 2023 (2022: €4,942k).
+The carrying amount for investments in subsidiaries amounts to \in 5,676k as at 31 December 2024 (2023: \in 6,145k).

-The group's activities are primarily carried out between two main subsidiaries namely Trinexia DMCC and CYBER1 Solutions South Africa with booked revenue of €6,843k and €24,633k respectively during the current year under review and the two 2022 acquired distribution businesses Trinexia SA and Trinexia Africa booking revenue of €7,710k and €11,123k respectively.
-CYBER1 Group AB's activity is holding shares in subsidiaries and associates, listing on NASDAQ First North, and providing the groups leadership activities.
+The group's activities are primarily carried out between three main subsidiaries, namely Trinexia Africa, Trinexia (Pty) Ltd and CYBERI Solutions (Pty) Ltd with booked revenue of €13,756k, €10,434k and €17,829k respectively during the current year under review.
+Cyber Security 1 AB's activity is holding shares in subsidiaries, listing on NASDAQ First North, and providing the groups leadership activities.

-a.
 Investment in subsidiaries